 Rohaise is part of the family who have run the hotel for generations, and she probably knows the hotel and area better than most!
 Her ideal stay would mean checking into Room 1, the romantic master bedroom on the first floor with a wooden four poster bed and glorious views of the dramatic scenery surrounding the hotel.

-Switching off the phone is the first step for Rohaise, followed by a 5k run to explore the estate and breathe in the fresh Highland air.
+Switching off the phone is the first step for Rohaise, followed by a 5k run to explore the resort and breathe in the fresh Highland air.
 Glad rags on, Rohaise would start her evening with a glass of champagne in the drawing room, followed by a sumptuous dinner in 1887.

 The second day would start with snorkelling in the crystal clear waters of the Loch in the morning, followed by a hearty lunch at Bo & Muc and an afternoon snooze in front of the warm log fire, accompanied by a good book.

 The third day would be an active one – Rohaise would ’bag a munro’ by climbing to the top of Beinn Alligin, enjoying a packed lunch overlooking the breathtaking views of the Loch below.
 This would be followed by a relaxing afternoon to recover from the walk, soaking deep into the beautiful bathtub Room 1 has to offer.